machine-drivers/docker-machine-driver-xhyve/README.md

 ### Not implement shared folder
 `docker-machine-xhyve` also `xhyve` does not implement shared folder system.
-Please use the existing protocol for the time being, such as `sshd`.
+Please use the existing protocol for the time being, such as `NFS`.

 ### Get state use `ssh`, do not know real vm state
 `docker-machine-xhyve` checking vm state use send `exit 0` on `ssh`.